-The UPSC conducts exams to recruit into various govt. jobs and there are multiple jobs where candidates can get a post in.
+The Full form of UPSC is Union Public Service Commission, which conducts exams to recruit into various govt. jobs and there are multiple jobs where candidates can get a post in.
 Therefore, candidates need to decide which one to choose.
 However, IAS/IPS is everyone’s top priority.
-Further, we will present to you every detail about UPSC.
-UPSC stands for Union Public Service Commission and it is the central agency that conducts competitive exams for the most prestigious govt. jobs.
+We will present to you every detail about UPSC.

 - What is UPSC?

 - Group A civil Services